Dynamic Balanced Graph Partitioning: Related Work

 \section{Related Work}

-Our work assumes a new perspective on several classic algorithmic problems.
-The static version of our problem (without migration) is the minimum balanced graph partitioning problem (where~$\ell$ is the number of components).
-This problem is known to be NP-complete, and cannot even be approximated within any finite factor~\cite{andreev2006balanced}.
-The static variant where $k=2$ corresponds to a maximum matching problem, which is polynomial-time solvable.
-The static variant where $\ell=2$ corresponds to the minimum bisection problem~\cite{feige2002} and can be approximated within a factor of $O(\log^{1.5} n) $ from the minimum cost~\cite{Krauthgamer2006}.
-The concept of cluster-size augmentation is inspired by offline \emph{bicriteria} approximations to graph partitioning, in particular the $(\ell,\delta)$-balanced graph partitioning problem~\cite{andreev2006balanced}, where the graph has to be partitioned in $\ell$ components of size less than $ \delta \cdot \frac{n}{\ell}$, as well as by the concept of $c$-balanced cuts used by Arora, Rao, and Vazirani~\cite{arora2009}, where both partitioned components should be of size at least $c\cdot n$.
+The static offline version of our problem, i.e., a problem variant where migration is not allowed, where all requests are known in advance, and where the goal is to find best node assignment to $\ell$ clusters, is known as the $\ell$-balanced graph partitioning problem.
+The problem is NP-complete, and cannot even be approximated within any finite factor unless P = NP~\cite{AndRae06}.
+The static variant where $n/\ell = 2$ corresponds to a maximum matching problem, which is polynomial-time solvable.
+The static variant where $\ell = 2$ corresponds to the minimum bisection problem, which is already NP-hard~\cite{GaJoSt76}.
+Its approximation was studied in a long line of work~\cite{SarVaz95,ArKaKa99,FeKrNi00,FeiKra02,KraFei06,Raec08} and the current best approximation ratio of $O(\log n)$ was given by R{\"{a}}cke~\cite{Raec08}.
+The $O(\log^{3/2} n)$-approximation given by Krauthgamer and Feige~\cite{KraFei06} can be extended to~general $\ell$, but the running time becomes exponential in~$\ell$.